SAS-HKU/HKU-SAS-ROS/README.md

 source install/setup.bash
 ```

-(You’ll typically want to `source` in every new terminal or add it to your shell startup.)
+(source in every new terminal or add it to home shell startup.)

 ## Bringup and Interfaces